 - The master plan is both a reference and policy document.
 It contains appropriate maps, charts and supporting text, which present the recommendations of the planning board, and offers guidelines for community decision makers.
 The plan should be the most complete source of information about current conditions and trends within the municipality.
 The process used to prepare a master plan generally consists of five steps: visioning, data collection, data analysis, writing the plan, and adoption and implementation.
 RSA 674:2

-- LRPC has assisted in the development of many Master Plans.
-Recent efforts have included working in the towns of Ashland, Bristol and Center Harbor to assist with community surveys, meeting facilitation and plan development.
+- The LRPC has assisted in the development of many Master Plans.
+Recent efforts have included working in the towns of Ashland, Bristol, and Center Harbor to assist with community surveys, meeting facilitation, and plan development.
 Assistance provided in other communities include: Alexandria, Alton, Andover, Barnstead, Freedom, Hill, Holderness, Moultonborough, New Hampton, Northfield, and Sandwich.

-- The broad purpose of subdivision control is to guide municipal development, to protect the prospective residents and neighboring owners from problems associated with poorly designed areas, and to advance the recognized purposes of the police power. (reference RSA:674:35)
+- The broad purpose of subdivision control is to guide municipal development, to protect the prospective residents and neighboring owners from problems associated with poorly designed areas, and to advance the recognized purposes of the police power.
+RSA:674:35

 - A site plan is a plan which may be required to be submitted to the planning board prior to development of a particular tract of land.
 The plan must show the proposed location of the buildings, parking areas, landscaping, drainage and other installations on the plot, and their relationship to existing conditions such as roads, neighboring land uses, natural features, public facilities, ingress and egress roads, interior roads, and similar features.